mahaaud/vetclix-documentation/README.md

 ## History of VetClix

-The very first version of VetClix is called `VetHub`, which is developed at 2021 in super urgent for specifically using with Pet Town Animal Hospital to reduce the cost of purchasing VMS software.
-The `VetHub` was developed using Laravel Lumen (Lightweight Laravel) as its API, and using Next.js to serve its front-end.
-The infrastructure was using the traditional linux server (Ubuntu) by installing HestiaCP to manage the server.
-The PostgreSQL database was used as its primary database.
+The very first version of VetClix was called VetHub, developed back in 2021 under super tight deadlines for exclusive use at Pet Town Animal Hospital.
+The goal was to cut costs on purchasing VMS software.
+VetHub was built using Laravel Lumen (a lightweight version of Laravel) for the API, and Next.js for the front end.
+It ran on a traditional Linux server (Ubuntu) with HestiaCP for server management, and PostgreSQL as the primary database.

-As it was developed in the urgent manner, the code base was super buggy, as well as a bad design, so it is a better choice to develop a whole new application, called VetClix, instead of modifying the existed application.
+Since it was developed in such a rush, the codebase was full of bugs, and the design wasn’t great.
+So instead of trying to fix it, we decided it was better to build a brand-new application—VetClix.